mz3r0/txtbuilder/README.md

 builder.generateTxt(OUTPUT_NAME)
 ```

-Behavior is controlled through the constants at the top of `__init__.py` and class members in `TXTB`.

 <br>

 ## How it works

 The input is a text file separated into two sections, the data and the syntax.
-The data seciton is further separated into chunks, which are just Python string elements that will later be used to 'build' the final text document, just like bricks are used to build a house.
-The syntax section is where you cherry-pick which data chunks will appear, in what order, and what transformations to apply on them, if any.
+The data section is further separated into chunks, which are just Python string elements that will later be used to 'build' the final text document.
+Think bricks being used to build a house.
+The syntax section is about cherry-picking which data chunks will be outputted, and the order, as well as which transformations to apply on them, if any.

-I also like referring to the data chunks as data fragments.

-The syntax section allows single-line comments.
+One-line comments are allowed in the syntax section.

-Internally, a list is created with the data elements.
-If a number `i` is read at input, then the output is the data element at index `i`.
+If the syntax element reads `i`, then the output is the data element at index `i`.
+A Python list is used for this.

-Syntax elements are **delimited by whitespace** which doesn't affect the output.
-Almost all data elements end with a newline (if the input file is human-readable) which will show in the output.
-This is default.
+Syntax elements are **delimited by whitespace**.
+Any space added for readability won't affect the output.
+In most cases, the input file is human-readable, meaning that lines end with the newline.
+This trailing newline will show in the output, unless exlicitly removed.

 - To get rid of trailing newlines use the `strip` pseudo-method.
-For example, taking the 6th fragment (or `data[6]`) we type `6.strip`.
+For example, taking the 6th element (`data[6]`) the syntax should be `6.strip`, making it equivalent to `data[6].strip()`.

-  > Another way to prevent this is keeping the data fragments in one line (similar to "frag1%frag2%frag3")
+  > Alternatively, remove newlines from the input file, as so: "value1%value2%value3")

 <br>

 ### Character Sheet

-Sytnax elements can be numbers or characters.
-These characters exist in a special dictionary called **charmap**.
-For example, character `n` at input results in `charmap['n']` which equals to `\n`.
+Sytnax elements can be numbers (as seen above) or characters.
+They exist in a Python dictionary called **charmap**.
+For example, character `n` will result in `charmap['n']` which equals to `\n`.
 This is how **spaces**, **tabs** and **newlines** are inserted.
-If the input character (or string) doesn't exist in this dictionary, it is sent to output as it is.
-To be more specific, in the syntax and outside user prompts, anything that isnt a numeric value or a charSheet key will be treated as a constant and will show up in the output.
+If the dictionary doesns't have a mapping for whatever is inserted, the text will show as it is, in the output.

 - x - Any number within `[0, len(data)-1]`
 - s - Space